michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

   - water/waves
   - collision
 - pathing
+- controls
+  - make it so left/right clicks don't get stuck up/down by other click sequences
 - doodads, trees, rocks, bushes
 - architecture
   - figure out how to get vitest to notice compilation issues without running `tsc` before it in the npm scripts